 Shirime - The Man with an Eye on His Butt

-The story of Shirime simply states that a lonely samurai was walking down a road at night when someone called him.
-He turned to see a mysterious man undressing and pointing to his backside.
+The story says that a lonely samurai was walking down a road at night when someone called out to him.
+He turned around and saw a mysterious man undressing and pointing to his backside.
+Suddenly, a large glowing eye opened from that area.
+The samurai ran away screaming, and Shirime was never seen again.